Getting the best results from Camo

 Avoid interruptions

-Use Do Not Disturb and turn off Orientation Lock to keep your calls distraction-free.
+Having a random text or notification interrupt a flowing recording session or important call can be deflating.
+To avoid breaking your focus when using your phone as a webcam with Camo, we recommend enabling Do Not Disturb and turning off Orientation Lock to keep your calls distraction-free.
 We wrote a guide on how to use Shortcuts on iOS to automatically turn these settings on when you open Camo, and turn them off when you close it.

 How can we help?